ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ~~~~~~~~~~~
 {: #cddl-diff title="CDDL definition of 'diff_set_value'" artwork-align="left"}

 {{response-diff}} shows an example of response from the Authorization Server, following a Diff Query request to the TRL endpoint, where U = 3 diff entries are specified.
-Full token hashes are omitted for brevity.
+In this example, the Authorization Server does not support the "Cursor" extension, hence the 'cursor' parameter and the 'more' parameter are not included in the payload of the response.
+Also, full token hashes are omitted for brevity.

 ~~~~~~~~~~~
 2.05 Content